 - Standardised test scores in literacy and numeracy (pupils sit these in P7 and S3)

 - End of unit tests and continuous assessments in all subjects.

 Breaktime is at 10.15am for fifteen minutes.
 Lunchtime is at 1:00pm for forty minutes.
 Lunch can be taken in the school canteen where a varied menu includes hot meals and paninis.
 Packed lunches can be brought in and eaten in the dining hall.

-Students pay for canteen purchases using their Young Scot Card (which acts as a cashless card). £2 per day is typically enough to cover a main course and a drink.
-Funds can be added to this via self-service terminals using coins (but no 1p/2p/5p/10p) or via the office for bank notes.
+Students pay for canteen purchases using their Young Scot Card (which acts as a cashless card). £2.60 per day is enough to cover a main course and a drink.
+Funds can be added by parents/carers using ParentPay or by the pupil themselves at the self-service terminal with bank notes or coins (but not 1p/2p/5p/10p), or via the school office using any denomination.
 The Young Scot Card may also be used to obtain discounts at many shops, such as Co-op, Topshop, Schuh, Pizza Hut.